The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: The non-critical string with endpoint charges

 The intercept has a contribution of \(\frac{1}{24}\) from each of the \(D-2\) modes transverse to the string, including the planar mode discussed in the previous subsection.

 For the non-critical string, in the leading order we have in addition to the result of eq. \ref{eq:Hrot} a constant term in the Hamiltonian that we get by inserting the classical solution into the Polchinski-Strominger term in the action, \be E_{PS} = -\int_0^\ell d\sigma \mathcal L_{PS}(X_{rot}) = \frac{26-D}{24\pi}\omega\int_0^\pi dx \cot^2(x+\phi) \ee This term will contribute a correction to the intercept for \(D\neq26\).
 The integral diverges, with the source of the divergence being the folding point \(x+\phi=\pi\) that moves at the speed of light.
-For the string with no charges the divergence can be regularized by adding endpoint masses as counterterms, as was done in \cite{Hellerman:2013kba,Sonnenschein:2018aqf}.
+For the string with no charges the divergence can be regularized by appropriate boundary terms as counterterms, which are a geodesic curvature term or massive endpoints of the string \cite{Baker:2002km,Hellerman:2013kba,Zahn:2016bam,Sonnenschein:2018aqf}.
 For the rotating solution in a magnetic field, it is the folding point, rather than the endpoints of the string, that moves at the speed of light, and consequently we cannot regularize the divergence by adding boundary terms.

-On the other hand, one can write a classical rotating solution for the system that has a mass at the point where the string is folded.
-If the fold is at the point \(\sigma = s\) and we insert the usual massive particle worldline term into the action, fixed at that point, then in addition to the boundary condition at the endpoints we have the condition at the folding point \be T (X^{\prime\mu}|_{\sigma=s^-}-X^{\prime\mu}|_{\sigma=s^+}) + m \pa_\tau\left(\frac{\dot X^\mu}{\sqrt{-\dot X^2}}\right) = 0 \ee We can solve the equations by taking a solution of the same form as before, with a phase jump at the folding point.
-That is, we will have \(\rho(\sigma) = \frac{e}{\omega}\cos(\omega\sigma+\phi_1)\) for \(\sigma \leq s\), and the same solution with \(\phi_1 \to \phi_2 = -\phi_1-2\omega s\) for \(\sigma \geq s\).
-The parameters \(\phi_1\) and \(\omega\) are determined from the two boundary conditions and the equation at the folding point.